 Need to know: Timor-Leste is a very safe country.
 The lack of public transport means you are best renting a car.
 Driving can be quite an adventure on its own as the roads are potholed and a lot of the country is impassable during or after the monsoon season, so parts become completely isolated.
 Flying to Timor can be very expensive so try routing via Darwin or Bali.
 This is Southeast Asia’s hidden gem and tourism is only stalled because it is a very expensive trip.
 It is expensive to get there, get around, stay and eat.
 Spending $15 for a very simple meal is not uncommon and the basic 3 star hotels have nightly rates above the $100 mark.
 Also, the country uses the USD as its currency.

 17. Liechtenstein – 54,000 visitors

 An unlikely candidate for this list since it is right in the middle of Europe, Liechtenstein is not visited because it does not have any airport and it is double landlocked.
-To get there you need to drive from Austria or Switzerland, the neutral country that accidentally invaded Liechtenstein in 2007.
+To get there you need to drive from Austria or Switzerland, the country which invented skiing and accidentally invaded Liechtenstein in 2007.